Profiles of the Little Rock Nine who integrated Central High

 Eckford served in the U.S. Army.
 She and a key tormentor captured in a 1957 photograph outside Central High School received a humanitarian award from the National Conference for Community and Justice after their reconciliation more than three decades after the crisis.
 Eckford lives in Little Rock.

 Ernest Green was the first of the Little Rock Nine to earn a diploma at Central High School.
-He worked in public finance for Lehman Brothers in Washington and was listed in Black Enterprise's 2006 list of the "75 Most Powerful Blacks on Wall Street."
+He worked in public finance for Lehman Brothers in Washington and was listed in Black Enterprise Magazine's 2006 list of the "75 Most Powerful Blacks on Wall Street."

-Green has a bachelor's degree in social science and a master's in sociology from Michigan State University, plus honorary documents from Central State University, Michigan State and Tougaloo College.
+Green has a bachelor's degree in social science and a master's in sociology from Michigan State University, plus honorary doctorates from Central State University, Michigan State and Tougaloo College.

-Gloria Ray Karlmark is the youngest granddaughter of a former slave.
-After leaving Little Rock for Missouri while her hometown schools were closed, she graduated from the newly integrated Kansas City Central High School in 1960.
+Gloria Ray Karlmark is the granddaughter of a former slave.
+After leaving Little Rock for Missouri, she graduated from the newly integrated Kansas City Central High School in 1960.
 After graduating from the Illinois Institute of Technology in Chicago, she joined IIT's research institute as an assistant mathematician.

 In the 1970s, she and her husband immigrated to Sweden and she joined IBM's Nordic Laboratory.
 She retired in 1994.